Barkly Tableland: Ecology

-See Interim Biogeographic Regionalisation for Australia
+The dominant flora of the Tableland is semi-arid savanna of Mitchell grass.
+The grasslands are mostly used for cattle grazing and are home to some threatened species of plants and animals.

 Flora

 Mitchell grass is hardy with long roots so is well adapted to dry soils and periods of drought.
 The grasslands support other distinctive plants alongside the grasses but there are no areas of thick woodland, only acacia trees scattered across the plain, and red river gum along watercourses.

 Fauna

 The habitat of the Mitchell Grass Downs is mostly a uniform cover of grassland and therefore does not support a great variety of wildlife.
 The few mammals include the brushtail possum (Trichosurus vulpecula) and the Alexandria false antechinus (Pseudantechinus mimulus), a small carnivorous marsupial found only in a number of small, isolated localities in northern Australia, including Alexandria Station on the Barkly Tableland.
-Meanwhile, the section of the Mitchell grasslands in Queensland is home to another endangered marsupial, the Julia Creek dunnart.